Creating Synergy between Roles and Goals

 When employees wear multiple hats

 “People have moved from engineering to product and from marketing to product ops,” says Coravos.
-She realized a traditional job description wasn’t flexible enough for a startup.
-So she replaced them with“Tours of Duty,” an approach borrowed from her time as entrepreneur-in-residence with the Food & Drug Administration.
-Tours of Duty (TODs) are short-term assignments of 6-18 months, creating flexibility for employees around roles at HumanFirst.
+She realized that traditional job descriptions weren’t flexible enough for a startup.
+So she replaced them with “Tours of Duty,” an approach borrowed from her time as entrepreneur-in-residence with the Food & Drug Administration.
+Tours of Duty (TODs) are short-term assignments of 6 to 18 months, creating flexibility for employees.
 “It’s a marriage between what the company needs and where people bring strength and a desire to stretch and grow,” Coravos says.

 TODs describe roles in three parts: a mission, a set of responsibilities, and outcomes.
-Some roles, such as those that are purely operational, may have a long list of responsibilities, while others, in product and engineering are more outcome driven.
-Term length can vary too.
+Some roles, such as those that are purely operational, may have a long list of responsibilities, while others, in product and engineering, are more outcome driven.
+Term length can vary, too.
 But every TOD describes overarching outcomes that are expected by the end of the term.

-Aligning roles with goals
+Using OKRs to align roles with goals

 If TODs help HumanFirst get things done, OKRs help the team get the right things done.
 Coravos has made them part of her strategy since the beginning, but the process has evolved.

-She initially created top-down OKRs cascading from the CEO.
-Later she then tried bottom-up, but found that neither approach fully promoted ownership, engagement, or alignment.
+She initially created top-down OKRs cascading from the C.E.O.
+Later she tried bottom-up, but found that neither approach fully promoted ownership, engagement, or alignment.
 Now, the whole leadership team collaborates on top-line OKRs.
 “We focus on our highest order outcome,” says Yoo, “which is to increase the number of clinical trials we support.”
 Once leadership unveils the top-line OKRs, the rest of the organization ladders back up to them through the lens of individual TODs.
 Managers vet alignment between the OKRs and the outcomes expected of the TODs.
-And if an OKR doesn’t align with an existing TOD, they create a new one.
+And if an OKR doesn’t align with an existing TOD, managers create a new one.

 For example, in one quarter when pipeline development became a top priority, the operations associate shifted to a TOD focused on sales and marketing, driving and monitoring both inbound and outbound efforts.

 Sometimes a TOD is completed, and employees can propose new ones or apply for any open TOD.
-Someone might take on a TOD to develop a playbook for sales processes, then move on to something new, while another team member gains skills in a TOD that executes against and improves upon that playbook.
+Someone might take on a TOD to develop a playbook for sales processes, then move on to something fresh, while another team member gains skills in a TOD that executes against and improves upon that playbook.

-“I started off as a research analyst,” says Campbell.
-“Very quickly I was thinking about how data entered into the back end was being presented on the front end for our customers.
-This lent itself to thinking about being a product owner or manager.”
 She had never worked with engineers before, but with their help, “it was really fun to learn the technical side.”
 After working as a product manager, then leading product, Campbell realized she could bring good insights to a TOD in relationship management.
 “Because I was so deep on the product side, knowing how we built what we did and seeking feedback, I was then able to set up our customer experience team.
 I was just so excited to learn and do all the things!”

 Up Next